TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 * [Do Now]
 * [Lab - Printing & Variables]
 * Associated Reading - section 1.2 of Book
-* Read through the Do Now, Lab, and lesson so that you are familiar with the requirements and can assist students.
+* Read through the Do Now, Lab, and Lesson so that you are familiar with the requirements and can assist students.

 ## Pacing Guide
 | **Duration**   |     **Description**    |